Worship Re-Entry Guidelines

 - Social Distancing of 6 feet will be required at all times with those outside your household.

-- Masks are required in the building at all times unless:
+- Masks are encouraged in the building at all times unless:

 - Sanitizing stations are located just inside the main entrance and on either side of the Sanctuary doors.
 Please wash your hands and sanitize often.